cwatkins/grammarly-for-developers/examples/editor-sdk-tinymce-imperative/readme.md

 This demo shows how to add the [Grammarly Text Editor SDK](https://developer.grammarly.com/) to a [TinyMCE](https://www.tiny.cloud/) rich text editor.
 The example uses [addPlugin()](https://developer.grammarly.com/docs/api/editor-sdk/editorsdk#addplugin) to add the Grammarly suggestions in an imperative way.

-## Try the demo

-You can try the demo in [CodeSandbox](https://codesandbox.io/s/github/grammarly/grammarly-for-developers/tree/main/examples/editor-sdk-tinymce-imperative?file=/public/index.html).

 ## How it works

 [index.html](./public/index.html) contains a `<textarea>` and a `<div>`.
 A JavaScript function toward the bottom of the file calls a function that adds Grammarly suggestions to the `<textarea>` and `<div>`.
 The function also initializes TinyMCE on those elements.
 See [index.html](./public/index.html) for the full code example.